-Our next event will be 1-4pm Saturday 19 May at the University of Gloucestershire, Park Campus, Cheltenham GL50 2RH (venue details).
+Our next event is pencilled in for 1-4pm Saturday 22 September 2018 at the University of Gloucestershire, Park Campus, Cheltenham GL50 2RH (venue details).
 This date may change, so join our mailing list to hear the official announcement.

 The venue will be opened 15 minutes before the start time.

 If you intend to demonstrate your own project, you can arrive 2 hours earlier to set up.
 A nearby loading bay is also available.
 Please email: mailto:email@example.com

 Most of our events require you to have a ticket, to control numbers, and also we reserve a number of places for children.
 Tickets are usually free, with an optional donation.
 You may need to show your ticket at the event, especially if you book a place on a tutorial; you can show your ticket on paper or on your mobile device.